View Suzanne Labarre's Obituary on norwichbulletin.com and share memories

 Suzanne is survived by her children Sean Millette and wife Katheryn, Kim Witkowski and husband Michael, Jennifer Messinger and husband Marc; sister Debra Brunnell; grandchildren Elena and Emma Millette, Chelsea and Megan Witkowski, Evelyn and Nathan Messinger; stepdaughter Crystal Bernier and husband David and her stepgrandson Hunter; nephew Shannon Huard; Niece Jessica Brunnell; and her two previous husbands Joseph Millette and Timothy Labarre.

 Suzanne will be truly missed by all who loved her and a Celebration of Life will be held on Sept.
-7, 2019 at 1PM at the American Legion Hall Post#91 in Moosup.
+15, 2019 at 1PM at the American Legion Hall Post #91 in Moosup.
 In lieu of flowers donations can be made to the American Legion Post #91 66 Prospect St., Moosup, CT 06354

 Published in Norwich Bulletin from July 22 to July 24, 2019